 Palampur is one of the most visited hill stations in Himachal Pradesh.
 It is home to a variety of water bodies, streams and brooks which is a reason tea plantations flourish here.
 You will also find many treks organised while paragliding activities are also held here.
 It is the ideal getaway for the summers and the deodar trees found here, which are the tallest in the country will certainly provide ample amount of shade and a cool atmosphere throughout.

 Himachal Pradesh tourism has indeed come a long way although it didn’t have to do much with such stunning and majestic hill stations to its credit.
 No matter what the weather or season, it should not get in the way of having a great vacation with friends and family.
-So the next time the summer heat gets in the way of your fun, remember to head to the hill stations in North India where the scenic beauty is waiting to mesmerise you!
+So the next time the summer heat gets in the way of your fun, remember to head to the hill stations in North India with India holiday packages from Thomas Cook where the scenic beauty is waiting to mesmerise you!